State Fire Instructors

 The Office of Fire Prevention & Control (OFPC) employs approximately 300 instructors assigned in all counties across New York State except Nassau and Suffolk.
 The actual number varies by county depending on the number of training courses conducted annually.

 The positions of State Fire Instructor (SFI) are part-time temporary employees of New York State, OFPC, and are assigned to a designated county (county of residence) depending on a vacancy in a county or a specific program need.
-SFIs are supervised by the OFPC Fire Services Bureau (FSB) and are required to work closely with the County Fire Coordinator (CFC) in their assigned county.
+SFIs are supervised by OFPC and are required to work closely with the County Fire Coordinator (CFC) in their assigned county.
 In addition to responsibilities as a New York State employee, instructors must follow the CFCs directions, state and local policies, class schedule, locations, times, etc.

 State Fire Instructors Requirements